 Once your team agrees it’s time to escalate, you can begin your response directly from Slack with the

-You can also declare an incident inside of Datadog from any dashboard graph or by going to the new Incidents UI.
-From there you can assign an incident commander and send notifications to people, Slack channels, and other services like PagerDuty or OpsGenie.
+You can also declare an incident inside of Datadog from any dashboard graph using the cross-platform Clipboard, or by going to the Incidents UI.
+From there you can assign an incident commander and send notifications to necessary responders and stakeholders directly in Slack channels or through other services like PagerDuty or OpsGenie.

 The Datadog Incidents UI provides a central view of all incidents, including both active and resolved.
 You can filter and sort incidents by key metadata such as team, severity, status, and other information you tagged.
 Selecting an incident brings you to a timeline containing a chronological list of updates to the issue; for instance, updated tags like a change in the incident’s status from stable to resolved, or tasks that have been added.
 Team members can contribute links or text to the timeline to provide commentary, context, and other helpful information.
 For example, anyone can add widgets from dashboards within Datadog that show relevant metrics.